aredridel/recipes/Salads/Cool Rice Bowl With Radishes.md

 - 2 cups basmati rice

 - 10 ounces of frozen peas

+- Dressing from above

-Cook rice al dente (in 3 1/2 cups water)
+Cook rice al dente (in 3 1/2 cups water).
+Mix in frozen peas and dressing.
+Set aside to cool.